Inihood1/Demosocial/README.md

-# Demosocial is design by Ini Hood for development purpose only
+# Demosocial is design by Ini Hood for development purpose only.

+Screenshots